-A fire risk assessment had been completed in May 2016.
+A fire risk assessment had been completed in 2013.
 No major areas of concern were identified.
+There had been a recent flood in the practice and the principal dentist told us that they were considering getting a new fire risk assessment completed by an external company so that it was up to date.
 Fire equipment was tested annually by an external company and staff in the practice checked smoke alarms on a monthly basis.
-Other risk assessments included first aid and medical emergencies and general practice risk assessment.
+Fire drills were conducted quarterly.